Why delaying AI Act enforcement is essential for European SMEs

 This is an op-ed by Sebastiano Toffaletti, DIGITAL SME Secretary General.

-In ten months, the EU will start enforcing the AI Act against companies deploying “high-risk” solutions.
-Yet, as the deadline approaches, key tools needed for implementation are still missing.
-The EU seems to be rushing toward enforcement it isn’t ready for — while European SMEs struggle to comply.
+In ten months, the EU will begin enforcing the AI Act’s high-risk obligations on European companies.
+But as the deadline approaches, critical tools necessary for implementation are missing.
+The EU seems to be rushing towards enforcement it is not prepared for – and European SMEs struggle to achieve compliance.

-The AI Act’s ambition to make technology in Europe trustworthy and human-centred deserves full support.
+It is clear that the AI Act’s ambitious goals are worthy of support.
 But ambition without readiness has the potential to stifle European AI innovation, not strengthen it.
-The regulation promised a comprehensive framework of implementation tools: harmonised standards, regulatory sandboxes, national enforcement authorities, and guidance documents.
-These are not “nice-to-haves” — they are the foundation that makes compliance possible, particularly for small and medium-sized enterprises that lack the dedicated resources larger companies enjoy.
-And right now, that foundation remains incomplete.
+The regulation promised a comprehensive framework of implementation tools: harmonized standards, regulatory sandboxes, national authorities, and guidance documents.
+These aren’t ‘nice-to-have’.
+They’re the foundation that makes compliance possible, especially for small and medium-sized enterprises that lack the vast resources of large companies.
+And right now, that foundation is incomplete.

-Here’s where we stand today: of the 45 technical standards needed, only 15 have been published.
+Here’s where we stand today: of the 45 technical standards needed, only 15 have been published by CEN-CENELEC and none yet by the Commission.
 Even under optimistic projections, nearly half won’t be ready when high-risk obligations take effect in August 2026.
-Companies are expected to demonstrate compliance with standards that do not yet exist.
+Companies are supposed to demonstrate compliance with standards that don’t exist yet.

 The following chart illustrates the current state of development of Artificial Intelligence standards as of October 2025.